INFORMATION FOR CONTRIBUTORS

 The Arts in the South.
 SoQ defines "the arts" broadly, including literature, painting, sculpture, music, dance, film, and popular culture.
 We also publish studies of Southern culture informed by such disciplines as history, folklore, anthropology, political science, and geography.
 SoQ defines "The South" as anything south of the Mason Dixon Line, including the Caribbean, to the larger Global South.

 Articles.
-Each issue of the Southern Quarterly contains 3-6 articles (20-25 double-spaced typescript pages in length) that explore what the South meant, or means, today.
+Each issue of the Southern Quarterly contains 3-6 articles that explore what the South meant, or means, today.
 We publish articles that are based on solid documentation, that are grounded in literary or critical theory, and that make an original and important contribution to the study of the American South.
+Articles should not exceed 20-25 double-spaced typescript pages in length, including all documentation.

 Archival Documents.
 We welcome submission of important unpublished documents, including letters, literary works, memoirs, etc.

 Original Poetry.
 The SoQ publishes 4-6 poems about the South in each issue.
-Poems should be under 40 lines.
+Please do not submit more than 3-4 poems at any one time; no poem should be more than 30 lines.
 We do not consider work that has been submitted elsewhere or previously published.
+Poems must deal with the South as defined above.

 Interviews.
 A hallmark of our journal, the interviews that we regularly publish have included those with Ernest J. Gaines, Robert Morgan, Fred Chappell, Lewis Nordan, Beth Henley, and Dr. Chris Chapman on celebrated African American artist Loïs Mailou Jones.

 Portfolios.
 SoQ also publishes portfolios of original artwork or photography.
-Artists and photographers interested in having their portfolios featured in SoQ should send at least ten slides and/or black and white prints of work, or digital images of 300 dpi or better.
+Artists and photographers interested in having their portfolios featured in SoQ should send digital images of 300 dpi or better.
 Recent portfolios include "The Mississippi Delta Hot Tamale Trail" (photographs); the paintings of Ulrick Jean-Pierre; "A Guided Tour through Hell: A Photographic Essay of Emmett Till's Mississippi Delta"; and "Survivors of Katrina: Portraits" (drawings) by Paul McCall.

 Special Issues.
 SoQ solicits proposals for special issues which may include essays from conferences.
 We have published special issues on such diverse topics as the African American church, Southern food and drink, country music, southern cemeteries, contemporary visual art, Southern women playwrights, and Southern film, as well as individual Southern artists and writers.
 Most recently, special issues have focused on Hurricane Katrina, the South in the Atlantic World, Poetry in the South, the Legacy of Emmett Till, the Tennessee Williams Centennial, and United States Poet Laureate Natasha Trethewey.